Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_streetview_GVI.md

 >> - buffer_dist *(int)* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the point/polygon of interest surrounding distance in meters that should be considered when defining road network locations for calculating GVI values.

 >> - workers *(int)* – the maximum number of concurrent worker threads to use (i.e. simultaneous tasks that can be executed), providing control over the level of concurrency in the function.

+>> - crop_by_road_centres *(bool {"TRUE", "FALSE"})* – the way in which panoramic streetview images should be cropped.
+If set to False, panoramic images will be cropped into 4 equal parts.
+If set to True (default), panoramic images are cropped based on road centres.

 >> - network_file *(string)* – optional, the absolute or relative path to the file containing the network (transportation infrastructure) to consider.
 If not specified, the network will be retrieved through OpenStreetMap considering the point/polygon's surrounding straight line distance as specified in the buffer_dist argument.